 Listing 102.10 covers children without cochlear implants.
 To meet this listing, the results of your child’s audiometric or word recognition tests must meet certain thresholds, depending on age.

-Children younger than five years of age can only meet this listing if they have an air conduction hearing test with an average threshold of 50 dB or greater in their better ear.
+Children younger than five years of age can only meet this listing if they have an average air conduction hearing threshold of 50 dB or greater in their better ear.
 But children ages five and older can meet this listing in additional ways, if they have the following results:

 Under listing 102.11, children with cochlear implants will automatically be considered disabled for one year after implantation or until they’ve reached age five (whichever is later).